English

 • Sell: Call option with a strike price of $55 that expires in one month.

-In this scenario, the trader profits if the underlying asset rises above $50 before the shorter-dated option expires, allowing them to capture time decay.
+In this scenario, the trader profits if the underlying asset rises above $50 before the shorter-dated option expires.
+The strategy allows the trader to benefit from time decay on the sold option, which decreases in value as it approaches expiration, while still holding onto the longer-dated option for potential upside.

 • Example 2: Diagonal Put Spread